 Can I Use Chicken Thighs Instead of Chicken Breast?

+You can use whatever chicken you prefer.
+I’ve tried this recipe with chicken breasts and thighs, and they both came out delicious!
 It’s possible to use a whole chicken and cut it in quarters and cook.
-This is good if you’re feeding many people, but there’s nothing to say breasts wouldn’t work, it just depends on what bit of the chicken you want to cook.
+This is good if you’re feeding many people, but there’s nothing to say breasts wouldn’t work; it just depends on what bit of the chicken you want to cook.

 How To Store Leftover Smoked Chicken

-Can I Make My Own Teriyaki Sauce?
+Making Your Own Teriyaki Sauce?

-The answer is yes, absolutely you can make homemade teriyaki sauce.
+The answer is yes, absolutely, you can make homemade teriyaki sauce.
 I love making my own teriyaki sauce.
 All you have to do is chop garlic and ginger together.
 Add it to a small saucepan and fry it in oil.

-Then add three parts sake, soy sauce and mirin.
+Then add three parts sake, soy sauce, and mirin.
 Let it simmer.
-Then add, corn starch to thicken and sesame seeds and you’re done!
+Then add corn starch to thicken and sesame seeds, and you’re done!

 More Traeger Recipes